 Q: What are the latest trends in contact lenses?

 A: Many contact lens manufacturers are now producing “daily” disposable contact lenses.
 These are lenses that are inserted in the morning and thrown away at night.
 This style of contact lens wear is both convenient and healthy.
-With these lenses, patients buy less solutions and don’t have to keep up with how old their lenses are and when to change them.
-Daily disposables are also beneficial in causing less allergy and dryness while reducing the risks of infection.
-Daily lenses are now offered in all types of prescriptions from distance vision to astigmatism and multifocal/bifocal prescriptions.
+With these lenses, patients save the cost of contact lens solution and don’t have to keep track of how old their lenses are and when to change them.
+Another benefit of daily disposables is that they lower the risk of ocular allergies, dryness, and infection, compared to other soft contact lenses.
+Daily lenses are now offered in most types of prescriptions, from distance vision to astigmatism and multifocal/bifocal prescriptions.

 Q: What are multifocal lens implants?